chaoge525/soafee_demo/documentation/quickstart.rst

    └─sdb1   8:1    0     2G  0 part

 .. note::
-   In this example, we need to mount the ``/dev/sdb1`` partition.
+   In this example, the ``/dev/sdb1`` partition is being mounted.
 Be extra careful when copying and pasting the following commands.

 .. code-block:: console